• Skip to primary navigation

 Instructions

 • Heat olive oil in a large pot over medium heat.
-Add the scallions and cook until softened and slightly brown.
+Add the shallot and cook until softened and slightly brown, about 5 minutes.
 Add garlic and cook lightly.
 Add carrots, curry powder, and salt.
 Mix well.

-• While the soup is cooking you can prep your topping.
+• While the soup is cooking you can prep your toppings.
 In a frying pan, heat a drizzle of oil and add the shallots.
-Cook over medium heat until they are browned and slightly crispy.
+Cook over medium heat until they are browned and slightly crispy—about 15 minutes.
 Remove to a plate lined with a paper towel to drain oil.
 Place the veggie sausages in the pan and cook to heat them through and crisp them up a bit.
 Remove from heat.
+Prepare other toppings and set aside.

 Filed Under: Entree, Recipe, Soup Tagged With: soup